Benefits

 Melanocortin receptor activation (via ACTH(4-7) fragment)

 ACTH(4-7) sequence (Met-Glu-His-Phe) coincides with α-MSH (melanocyte-stimulating hormone) site.
-Activates melanocortin receptors providing α-MSH-like neuroprotective and anti-inflammatory effects WITHOUT hormonal/toxic side effects of full ACTH.
+Activates melanocortin receptors providing α-MSH-like neuroprotective and anti-inflammatory effects without hormonal/toxic side effects of full ACTH.
 Mechanism distinct from typical nootropics.

 BDNF and TrkB upregulation

 Increases BDNF and TrkB receptor expression in hippocampus and other brain regions.
 BDNF is critical for synaptic plasticity, neuronal survival, learning, memory.
 Mechanism for cognitive enhancement and antidepressant effects.
-Demonstrated by Dolotov 2006 PMID 16962082.

 Gene expression modulation (transcriptome-level effects)